Case Study: E-commerce Price Monitoring Agency Scales to 5M Daily SKU Scrapes With Residential Proxies

 The Customer

-An Amsterdam-based competitive intelligence agency providing price monitoring and assortment tracking services to consumer brands in Europe and North America.
-The agency's platform continuously monitors product availability, pricing, and promotional activity across 40+ major online retailers including general marketplaces and specialty retailers in apparel, electronics, and grocery verticals.
-Their core deliverable is a daily updated dashboard their brand clients use to adjust pricing, identify unauthorized resellers, and detect stockout risk.
+An Amsterdam-based competitive intelligence agency.
+They provide price monitoring and assortment tracking services to consumer brands across Europe and North America.
+The platform watches product availability, pricing, and promotional activity across 40+ major online retailers.
+That mix includes general marketplaces and specialty retailers in apparel, electronics, and grocery verticals.
+Their core deliverable is a daily updated dashboard their brand clients use to adjust pricing, spot unauthorized resellers, and detect stockout risk.

 Customer name and specific retailer targets are anonymized at the agency's request.
 Figures below are rounded to the nearest reportable range.